moov-io/infra/docs/fuzzing.md

 ### Resetting fuzz pods

 Often it's useful to reset the fuzz pods (delete any data) after copying down any crasher files.
 To do this run `./cmd/cpfuzz/3-roll-fuzz-pods.sh` which will delete the fuzz Kubernetes manifests and reapply them.

+### Copying corpus files

+You can download the corpus files (go-fuzz creates additional files as it runs) with `./cmd/cpfuzz/1-download.sh corpus`.